TapanBhavsar/Navigation_DRLND/README.md

 env.close()
 ```

-After that run all following cell to train and get graph of average reward over the training to see If the Training is right or not.
+After that run all following cells to train and get graph of average reward over the training to see If the Training is right or not.